dabeastnet/ConvertTo-Markdown/README.md

-# Convert-ToMarkdown
+# ConvertTo-Markdown

 ## Overview
-The `Convert-ToMarkdown` PowerShell function is designed to help automate the conversion of arrays, hashtables, and PSCustomObjects into Markdown format.
+The `ConvertTo-Markdown` PowerShell function is designed to help automate the conversion of arrays, hashtables, and PSCustomObjects into Markdown format.
 This tool is particularly useful for generating documentation, reports, or any content where structured data needs to be presented in a readable Markdown format.

 ## Features
 - **Array to List Conversion:** Converts an array of elements into a Markdown formatted list.